waiyankyawww/CodeTest/README.md

 ### 1.FarmFresh (Asp.net Core MVC) (Backend)
  - I used Entity Framework (Code First) with generic repository pattern.
  - API is developed and the API collection for postman file is also added.
-However,the authentication is still implementing.
+The authentication is still implementing.